Smart-Ace-Designs/Astro-Minimal-Blog-Card/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges-dashboard) challenge.
+It utilizes:

+- Astro component based design
+- Tailwind CSS

 ## Acknowledgements